 My malfunction was called tension knots.
 A parachute consists of a pack tray, risers, suspension lines, and a canopy.
 Some of my suspension lines had looped themselves around part of my canopy and knotted up, deforming my canopy and causing a spirited spin to the right.
 There was no proven treatment for releasing tension knots.
 It was adventure time.

 I was so far away from the rest of the group that I could scarcely discern even a single other canopy in the sky.
-I couldn’t tell how fast my rate of descent was because I had not a thing or anybody for which to gauge my descent rate.
+I couldn’t tell how fast my rate of descent was because I did not have a thing or anybody to gauge my descent rate.
 I couldn’t see my drop zone (DZ—the destination where I was supposed to land), but knew I was flying in the opposite direction that I needed to go.
-I let up on my left brake somewhat and I made a slow right turn full about.
+I let up on my left brake somewhat, and I made a slow right turn full about.
 I could see an Army airfield in the distance and knew my DZ was in that direction.
 Below me was the interstate.
 To my surprise, I noted I was moving faster than the cars below and understood that the winds aloft were swift and backing.
 I was comforted and astounded at the same time.

 My training with respect to cutaway (release my deformed parachute and transition to my reserve parachute) of my main canopy began to scroll through my head.
-Although completely backward, I did in fact have a steerable/controllable canopy, but my rate of descent remained a mystery.
+Although completely backward, I did, in fact, have a steerable/controllable canopy, but my rate of descent remained a mystery.
 All my technical thoughts came to rest with the ultimate principle: I, and I alone, must make the determination to cut away.
 My altitude was still upwards of 13,000 feet.
 I would ride this canopy down to 6,000 feet and make my final decision based on the performance of my equipment.
 I continued to make subtle right-turn adjustments to keep me on azimuth toward the Army airfield.
 The DZ was somewhere that way.

 At 6,000 feet, I came to the conclusion that I had grown too fond of my main canopy to chop it.
-We had come this far together and I resolved that this captain was going down with his ship.
-We would ride it in together and I would auger us into the dirt.
-As I approached the Army airfield, it occurred to me that, without making more aggressive maneuvers, I would in fact come down inside the compound, where several Blackhawk helicopters sat with their rotors turning.
-When it rains it pours; I was coming down onto a human blender.
+We had come this far together, and I resolved that this captain was going down with his ship.
+We would ride it in together, and I would auger us into the dirt.

 I spotted a dry creek bed with what appeared to be sand to my right about a hundred meters outside the airfield fence.
 I left my left brake up high and made a hard right turn toward the creek.
 I hoped the airfield control tower could see me and would keep the helos grounded long enough for me to get the hell out of their airspace.
 I was under 1,000 feet now.
 I could tell my rate of descent was faster than normal, but I deemed it manageable if I could make it to the soft sand.
 I was incredibly amped and eager to get it over with.

-As I approached the ground, the warm ground turbulence started to bounce my canopy in such a way that the the tension knots released and I began a violent spin again, in a counterclockwise direction this time.
+As I approached the ground, the warm ground turbulence started to bounce my canopy in such a way that the tension knots released and I began a violent spin again, in a counterclockwise direction this time.
 The remedy was simple enough.
 I just unwrapped the brake cord from my left hand and let it go.
-There I flew at 500 ft.
+There, I flew at 500 ft.
 AGL with a perfectly controllable main canopy, headed right for my sandy creek bed.
 Prepare to land, land!

-I came down soft, but did a parachute landing fall (PLF) nonetheless, probably just to strip away any last would-be risk from my already harrowing jump.
-I sat in the sand for a moment kissing my imaginary rosary.
+I came down soft but did a parachute landing fall (PLF) nonetheless, probably just to strip away any last would-be risk from my already harrowing jump.
+I sat in the sand for a moment, kissing my imaginary rosary.
 So this was terra firma once again.
 I had bull’s-eyed the creek bed and sat in warm, soft sand.
 Sage was all around, gracing my new landing zone with a sweet scent.
 The heat was just something I was inclined to notice at the time.
 I had no injuries to speak of beyond that to my pride.

 At once, I saw one of our instructor trucks racing up to my location.
 I sheepishly began to recover my parachute and only at that moment did I notice that I had placed my ripcord over my wrist as I learned to do in training even during my initial spin-out at 17,000 feet.
 At least one thing had gone right on this jump; the day was not totally lost.

-From the truck emerged Mr. Ray Frovarp, retired military bad-ass who worked as a senior authority in our unit parachute rigger shed.
+From the truck emerged Mr. Ray Frovarp, a retired military bad-ass who worked as a senior authority in our unit parachute rigger shed.
 Ray was lean and strong with a sincere face giving me a thoughtful assessment as he made long strides toward my position.
-He helped me recover my parachute in silence—no ass chewing, no smart remarks, nothing.
+He helped me recover my parachute in silence—no ass-chewing, no smart remarks, nothing.
 As we drove to the drop zone, I marveled at how far away I had landed.

 There was an awkwardness on the ride back to the school as I looked out the window pretending to be interested in the jack-shit featureless view of desert nothing along the way.
 Ray finally asked me what happened.
 “I had some wicked tension knots, Ray.
 I don’t know how the hell that happened.”
 Ray told me that the next time I packed my chute to call him over during the step where we stowed our suspension lines into the rubber retaining bands.
 I told him I would.